-MILWAUKEE (April 21, 2015) /4 MGIC Investment Corporation (NYSE:MTG) today reported net income for the quarter ended March 31, 2015 of \$133.1 million, compared with a net income of \$60.0 million for the same quarter a year ago.
-Diluted net income per share was \$0.32 for the quarter ending March 31, 2015, compared to diluted net income per share of \$0.15 for the same quarter a year ago.
+MILWAUKEE (July 16, 2015) - MGIC Investment Corporation (NYSE:MTG) today reported operating and financial results for the quarter ended June 30, 2015.

+Net income for the quarter ended June 30, 2015 was \$113.7 million, compared with a net income of \$45.5 million for the same quarter a year ago.
+Diluted net income per share was \$0.28 for the quarter ending June 30, 2015, compared to diluted net income per share of \$0.12 for the same quarter a year ago.

-Patrick Sinks, CEO of MTG and Mortgage Guaranty Insurance Corporation ("MGIC"), said, "I am pleased to report that in the first quarter of 2015 the company continued to generate high quality new insurance which contributed to an increase in insurance in force."
-Sinks added, "I am encouraged by the positive trends we continue to experience relative to new delinquent notices, paid claims, and the delinquent inventory."
+Patrick Sinks, CEO of MTG and Mortgage Guaranty Insurance Corporation ("MGIC"), said, "I am pleased to report that in the second quarter of 2015 the company continued to grow our insurance in force by adding another \$11.8 billion of high quality new insurance."
+Sinks added, "At the same time, I am encouraged by the positive trends we continue to experience on pre-2009 business relative to new delinquent notices, paid claims, and the declining delinquent inventory.
+The combination of profitable new business, the continued runoff of the older books, and a strengthened housing market, positions us well to provide credit enhancement solutions to our customers now and in the future."